 MICHAEL B. GOODKIN, MD, FACC

 Postural orthostatic tachycardia syndrome (POTS) is a problem of the autonomic nervous system that often manifests with cardiac symptoms.
 Almost all patients have orthostatic intolerance, the inability to tolerate standing still due to blood pooling in the legs and pelvis.
 In orthostatic intolerance, the heart rate increases but the blood pressure drops by less than 20 mmHg or actually increases with standing.
 Symptoms get worse the longer the patient stands.
 The heart compensates by increasing its rate but cerebral blood flow decreases with resultant lightheadedness and syncope.
 Patients are extremely fatigued and have brain fog (they can’t think straight).
 Exercise intolerance, headaches and sleep disturbances are usually present.
 GI symptoms can be terrible with gastroparesis and bowel hypomotility.
 One third have Ehlers Danlos syndrome while 10% have mast cell activation syndrome.

 Finding good care is not easy for patients.
 50% of patients travel more than 100 miles for care by a cardiologist or neurologist.
 Before I had many POTS referrals, I saw a new POTS patient every 3-4 months.
 At that rate, the average cardiologist or neurologist will see over 100 POTS patients in their career.

 POTS is a neurological disorder.
-As practitioners, we need to understand the condition so that we can appropriate diagnose and treat our patients.
+As practitioners, we need to understand the condition so that we can appropriately diagnose and treat our patients.
 Physicians need to be able to treat the orthostatic intolerance and tachycardia that are hallmarks of POTS.
 If you suspect POTS and the patient has an abnormal standing test, you can refer them to a general cardiologist, cardiac electrophysiologist, or a neurologist.
 Electrophysiologists have traditionally been hailed as the POTS experts.
 However, general cardiology and neurology need to handle some of the burden.
 It requires some practice, but skill can be gained quickly.

 Consider POTS when your patient is under age 50 and presents with: